-1-YEAR CERTIFIED INTENSIVE PRACTICAL TRAINNING IN HIGH JEWELLERY & CONTEMPORARY JEWELLERY MAKING
+1-YEAR CERTIFIED INTENSIVE PRACTICAL TRAINNING IN HIGH JEWELLERY OR CONTEMPORARY JEWELLERY MAKING

 Courses in the virtuous intersection of technique and creativity.